Muddaser-Nisar/corrsy_task/README.md

 ### 2- For quiz I've implemented mock up quiz
 ### 3-For Progress i've implemented the logic but due to short time I couldn't render it

+### Video Demo

+Video is attached in the repo for reference.

 ###  I hope efforts will be appreciated.Thank you!!!